-Michigan Moose Association contest will be the 4th of March at the Bavarian Inn in Frankenmuth.
-Each district in the State of Michigan will be asked to send the top 2 singers from their contest to our chairman by the 1st of February with the winners name, MID #, phone, email, song, and version of the song.
+Michigan Moose Association contest will be the 13th of April at the South Haven Moose Lodge.
+Each district in the State of Michigan will be asked to send the top 2 singers from their contest to our chairman by the 1st of April with the winners name, MID #, phone, email, song, and version of the song.
 We recommend that you get the information of the top three in case one contestant cant make it to the competition.

 Competition at the Lodge level is open to members of that particular Lodge and its affiliated Chapter.

 A Lodge that does not occupy physical property should coordinate with a neighboring Lodge to use their Lodge home for competition.
 If the neighboring Lodge home is not available, the Lodge may seek another venue.